 ROCE demonstrates the efficiency with which the Group utilises capital, and is a key pillar of our business strategy.

 This measure is linked to the Executive performance target for the LTIP incentives.
-Further detail can be found in the Remuneration Committee Report on page 163.
+Further detail can be found in the Remuneration Committee Report

 PERFORMANCE (%)